siyar25/luminary/README.md

 ## Features

-- **Elegant and Responsive Design**: Luminary boasts a well-designed, eye-catching, and responsive interface that exudes exclusivity and elegance.
+- ✨ **Elegant and Responsive Design**: Luminary boasts a well-designed, eye-catching, and responsive interface that exudes exclusivity and elegance.
 The website's aesthetic invites users into a world of cinematic luxury.

-- **Discover Currently Screening Movies**: Explore the latest movies currently screening, providing you with an up-to-date selection of cinematic offerings at the time of project creation.
+- 🎥 **Discover Currently Screening Movies**: Explore the latest movies currently screening, providing you with an [**](#limitations)up-to-date selection of cinematic offerings at the time of project creation.

-- **Preview Upcoming Releases**: Get a sneak peek at upcoming movies that were on the horizon when the project was created, giving you a glimpse into the future of cinema.
+- 🚀 **Preview Upcoming Releases**: Get a sneak peek at upcoming movies that were on the horizon when the project was created, giving you a glimpse into the future of cinema.

-- **Instant Booking**: On the homepage, slide through top movies and enjoy an instant ticket booking experience.
+- 🎫 **Instant Booking**: On the homepage, slide through top movies and enjoy an instant ticket booking experience.
 With a single click, find the closest available screening and watch the trailer before booking your seat.

-- **Detailed Movie Pages**: Each movie has its own dedicated page, complete with a trailer, title, duration, language, and comprehensive information.
+- 🎬 **Detailed Movie Pages**: Each movie has its own dedicated page, complete with a trailer, title, duration, language, and comprehensive information.
 Dive into the world of the film, explore its cast, read a short summary, discover its awards, and check screening times.

-- **Comprehensive Schedule**: The Schedule page provides a complete overview of all movie screenings, making it easy to plan your cinematic adventures.
+- 📆**Comprehensive Schedule**: The Schedule page provides a complete overview of all movie screenings, making it easy to plan your cinematic adventures.

-- **Latest News**: Stay informed with the News page, where you can find the latest updates and news related to movies and Luminary Cinema itself.
+- 📰 **Latest News**: Stay informed with the News page, where you can find the latest updates and news related to movies and Luminary Cinema itself.

-- **About Us**: Learn more about Luminary Cinema through the About Us page, which provides a concise summary of our cinematic mission.
+- ⭐ **About Us**: Learn more about Luminary Cinema through the About Us page, which provides a concise summary of our cinematic mission.

-- **Seamless Booking Process**: When you select a movie's screening time, the booking page seamlessly guides you through seat selection.
+- 💳 **Seamless Booking Process**: When you select a movie's screening time, the booking page seamlessly guides you through seat selection.
 Real-time seat availability and the total price of selected seats are displayed for your convenience.

-- **Email Confirmation**: After selecting your seats and providing necessary information, an email confirmation with your ticket(s) will be sent to you (implementation pending).
+- 📧 **Email Confirmation**: After selecting your seats and providing necessary information, an email confirmation with your ticket(s) will be sent to you (implementation pending).
 Future improvements will include email notifications and the option to reserve seats for later payment.

-- **Database Integration**: All reservations and purchased tickets are securely stored in the system's database.
+- 💼 **Database Integration**: All reservations and purchased tickets are securely stored in the system's database.

-- **User Accounts**: Registration and login options are available for users.
+- 👤 **User Accounts**: Registration and login options are available for users.
 Having an account streamlines the ticket purchasing process, as your information is automatically filled in.

-- **Future Improvements**: The project roadmap includes plans for future enhancements such as differently priced tickets for various demographics, credit card integration, email notifications, and monthly newsletters with the latest news posts.
+- 📈 **Future Improvements**: The project roadmap includes plans for future enhancements such as differently priced tickets for various demographics, credit card integration, email notifications, and monthly newsletters with the latest news posts.

 Luminary offers a complete cinematic experience, from exploration to booking, all within an elegantly designed digital space.